List of Ranma ½ characters: Kasumi Tendo

 Kasumi Tendo (天道 かすみ, Tendō Kasumi) is the eldest daughter of the Tendo family at age 19, and the most traditional in the Japanese sense, standing out as genial and pleasant compared to everyone else.
 She has graduated from high school and spends most of her day looking after the Tendo household, acting as the family's substitute "matriarch" by cooking, cleaning, and helping her family since her mother's untimely death.
 She has no interest in younger men, and Dr. Tofu Ono, the family physician, is deeply in love with her, though she has no idea about it.
 She just considers him to be a good friend and finds his antics amusing.
 Seemingly unaffected by the lunacy that is surrounding her, Kasumi is one of the few characters who never gets hurt at any point in the series, notwithstanding her temporary possession by a mischievous oni.
-She's also occasionally shown as wiser and more perceptive than readily apparent, and can see through Nabiki's schemes.
-Beyond taking care of the household, she's been shown to go out to meet friends and has borrowed a pressure point book from Dr. Tofu.
+She is also occasionally shown as wiser and more perceptive than readily apparent, and can see through Nabiki's schemes.
+Beyond taking care of the household, she has been shown to go out to meet friends and has borrowed a pressure point book from Dr. Tofu.
 She is also one of the only female characters who Happosai has never groped, though he has flirted with her.